Alcohol-related crime: Involvement in other crimes

-Types

-Some crimes are uniquely tied to alcohol, such as public intoxication or underage drinking, while others are simply more likely to occur together with alcohol consumption.
+Heavy drinking is associated with vulnerability to injury, marital discord, and domestic violence.
+Moderate drinkers are more frequently engaged in intimate violence than are light drinkers and abstainers, however generally it is heavy and/or binge drinkers who are involved in the most chronic and serious forms of aggression.
+The odds, frequency, and severity of physical attacks are all positively correlated with alcohol use.
+In turn, violence decreases after behavioral marital alcoholism treatment.
+Research found that factors that increase the likelihood of alcohol‐related violence include difficult temperament, hyperactivity, hostile beliefs, history of family violence, poor school performance, delinquent peers, criminogenic beliefs about alcohol's effects, impulsivity, and antisocial personality disorder.

+Passive drinking, analogous to passive smoking, refers to the adverse consequences experienced by those around someone who is experiencing alcohol intoxication.
+These include the unborn fetus and children of parents who drink excessively, drunk drivers, accidents, domestic violence and alcohol-related sexual assaults.

 Domestic violence and child abuse

-Domestic violence typically co‐occurs with alcohol abuse.
+Domestic violence typically co-occurs with alcohol abuse.
 Alcohol use has been reported as a factor by two-thirds of domestic abuse victims.
 Moderate drinkers are more frequently engaged in intimate violence than are light drinkers and abstainers, however generally it is heavy and/or binge drinkers who are involved in the most chronic and serious forms of aggression.
 The odds, frequency, and severity of physical attacks are all positively correlated with alcohol use.
 In turn, violence decreases after behavioral marital alcoholism treatment.
 Studies also suggest there may be links between alcohol abuse and child abuse.

-Driving under the influence

-Driving under the influence (DUI) or driving while intoxicated (DWI), is the crime of driving a motor vehicle while impaired by alcohol or other drugs including those prescribed by physicians.